julianamooney/tdd-react-es6-labs-v2.x/README.md

-# TDD with React and ES6
+# TDD with React and ES6 - Version 2.0

 Completed Labs for TDD with React and ES6 by Chris Minnick